molmod/openmm-tutorial-msbs/README.md

 Strengths:

-- Easy to get started.
+- Requires no software installation on your laptop, other than a web browser.
-- GPU acceleration.
+- GPU acceleration can speed up calculations.
-- Interactive work.
+- You can work interactively.

 Weaknesses:

-- Network (and your laptop) must remain on during calculations.
+- Your laptop must remain powered on during the calculations and your network connection cannot drop.
+  Especially when connected through Eduroam, this can be challenging.
-- Output deleted after session.
+- Output files are deleted after closing your notebook session.
-- Transferring files is tedious.
+- Transferring files from and to your laptop is tedious and slow.
-- Google account required.
+- A Google account required.
-- No visualization of MD.
+- Trajectories cannot be visualized inside a notebook because nglview is not supported.

 Instructions: [setup_on_google_colab.md](setup_on_google_colab.md)